EmilioVelazquez/infinite-scroll/README.md

 # infinite-scroll
- Shows how infinite-scroll is made using Uplash API for sourcing images.
+ Shows how infinite scrolling is made using Uplash API for sourcing images.